firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](https://www.dan.me.uk/torlist/).

-The last time downloaded was found to be dated: Wed May 27 23:40:05 UTC 2015.
+The last time downloaded was found to be dated: Thu May 28 00:20:04 UTC 2015.

 The ipset `dm_tor` has **6392** entries, **6392** unique IPs.